speedata/gogit/README.md

 gogit
 =====

+This repository is not maintained anymore and archived.

+Original README (the site is not available anymore) follows:

+---

 Pure Go read access to a git repository.

 **State**: Not really actively maintained, but used in production site.
 Without warranty, of course.<br>